AleksandarJavorovic/coders-parkhouse/README.md

 - In the background there is a list in program which holds the registration number, number of hours and price which is calculated according to the hours we enter.
 - Price is calculated as: Hours * 3euro
-- At this moment the list is being inserted into the google sheet.
+- At this moment the list is being inserted/written into the google sheet.
 - In this step the info about our parking is being presented to us.

 ### **Return/NotYet**

 - After we are presented with the info in the end, we have two options:

-  1. To leave, in this case we are typing in "not yet".
+  - To leave, in this case we are typing in "not yet".
   - ![Not Yet](/assets/images/features/feature11-not-yet.png)

-  2. Second option is to type in "return", to get back to the parking lot to pick up our car.
+  - Second option is to type in "return", to get back to the parking lot to pick up our car.
 It brings us to the beginning of our application.
   - ![Return](/assets/images/features/feature12-return.png)

 ### **Leave Parking Lot**

-- After we come back to pick up our car, either by entering "return" at the end of our parking process or by restarting the program and we choose the option number two, to leave the parking lot, we need to enter our registrations again.
+- After we come back to pick up our car, either by entering "return" at the end of our parking process or by restarting the program and we choose the option number two, to leave the parking lot, we need to enter our registration number again.
 - By entering our reg. number again, the system is checking if the reg. number is in the google sheet(did we park here at all).

 - ![Leaveing Parking Lot](/assets/images/features/feature13-regplatesleave.png)